syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Managing Rows and Columns/How-to-Set-the-Number-of-Rows-or-Columns.md

 ---
 layout: post
-title: Managing Rows and Columns in GridControl
+title: Set the Number of Rows and Columns in WinForms GridControl| Syncfusion
-description: how to set the number of rows or columns
+description: Learn here about how to set the Number of Rows and Columns in Syncfusion Essential Studio Windows Forms Grid Control, and more.
 platform: windowsforms
 control: Grid
 documentation: ug